 Moo Kho proudly shares her accomplishments here in the U.S., including her journey to become a minister at her Burmese church in Springfield.
 When asked about her dreams, she replies quietly but with earnestness, “I am a servant of God.
 Whatever God asks of me, that is what I will do”.

-Today Moo Kho has a profit share in the company.
-In just 5 years, she has journeyed from refugee with no opportunities and fading hope to senior management and a stake in a U.S. social enterprise.
+Over the course of 5 years, Moo Kho journeyed from refugee with no opportunities and fading hope to senior management and a stake in a U.S. social enterprise.